paul-tqh-nguyen/autograd/README.md

 # autograd

-An automatic differentiation engine written from scratch in NumPy
+An automatic differentiation engine using dynamic computation graphs.

+This is a work-in-progress.